anoma/taiga/book/src/validity-predicates.md

 # Validity predicate (VP)

+In Taiga, there are two types of rules have to be preserved in order for a transaction to be valid.
+The first type is the rules of Taiga as a system that must be preserved for all transactions.
+The second type is validity predicates.

+In Taiga, there are two types of mechanisms that check the transaction validity.
+There are rules enforced by Taiga itself which a

 A **validity predicate** (VP) is a piece of code that authorizes transactions.
-Users express their preferences (who to transact with, what actions are allowed, what tokens are accepted, etc) in VPs, and VPs check proposed state transitions to ensure that the user requirements are satisfied.

 A valid (can be published on the blockchain) transaction satisfy the VPs of all involved parties (but not only that, see [Transaction](transaction.md)).